 - Select the appropriate profile and click on Assign.

 - Now select the users, groups or devices to whom you would like to assign the policy.

 Note!
-You can also assign the policies under Control Panel→ Users or Group Templates.
+You can also assign the policies under Administration→ Users or Group Templates.

 Note!
 For some Android models this policy only works after a restart of the device.